sibir007/abstract/Rust_part2.md

 These occur when an operation needs to lock two resources and two threads have each acquired one of the locks, causing them to wait for each other forever.

 #### 16.4 Extensible Concurrency with the Sync and Send Traits.

+##### For what used The Send marker trait?

+The Send marker trait indicates that ownership of values of the type implementing Send can be transferred between threads.

+##### Are `Rc<T>` is `Send`?

+`Rc<T>` cannot be Send because if you cloned an `Rc<T>` value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
+For this reason, `Rc<T>` is implemented for use in single-threaded situations where you don’t want to pay the thread-safe performance penalty.

+##### Does we marked as Send Any type composed entirely of Send types?

+Any type composed entirely of Send types is automatically marked as Send as well.

+##### What primitive types are Send?

+Almost all primitive types are Send, aside from raw pointers

+##### For what used The Sync marker trait?

+The Sync marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.
+In other words, any type T is Sync if &T (an immutable reference to T) is Send, meaning the reference can be sent safely to another thread.

+##### Does we marked as Sync Any type composed entirely of Sync types?

+Any type composed entirely of Sync types is automatically marked as Sync as well.

+##### What primitive types are Sync?

+All primitive types are Sync

+##### How we can manually implement Send and Sync type?

+Manually implementing these traits involves implementing unsafe Rust code and so requires careful thought to uphold the safety guarantees.

+### 17 Fundamentals of Asynchronous Programming: Async, Await, Futures, and Streams